Ashleigh Sykes

-Ashleigh Sykes (born 15 December 1991) is an Australian international football player, who plays for Canberra United FC in the W-League (Australia) and has previously played for Portland Thorns FC in the National Women's Soccer League.
+Ashleigh Sykes (born 15 December 1991) is an Australian international football player who last played in 2022 for Canberra United FC of the A-League Women and has previously played for Portland Thorns FC in the U.S.'s National Women's Soccer League and AS Harima Albion in Japan's Nadeshiko League.

 Early life

 Sykes grew up in Dubbo, New South Wales.
 She played for Dubbo SASS, and was also CSSA Athletics champion in 2006.
 She has a twin, Nicole, who is also a footballer.